 Over time, an outrigger (a secondary hull fixed parallel to the canoe) was added to increase stability.
 Decks gave stability between the hull and the outrigger.
 Sails were also added for greater speed, and steering paddles controlled direction.

-The Micronesian baurua and proa were the most sophisticated of outrigger canoes.
+The Micronesian baurua and proa were the most sophisticated outrigger canoes.
 They were always sailed with the outrigger facing the oncoming wind, so that it did not drag and slow the vessel.
 Hulls had a distinctive asymmetric shape.
 The outside of the hull was flat, which stopped the wind pushing the canoe sideways; the inside was rounded to keep the water flowing between the hull and the outrigger.
 Carefully counter-balanced decks maintained overall stability.

-The stability and speed of these canoes allowed navigators to sail across long stretches of open sea, between relatively distant islands.
-European explorers, including Captain James Cook and Charles Wilkes, observed craft like these moving much faster than their own ships: some were estimated to be travelling at speeds up to 22 knots.
+The stability and speed of these canoes allowed navigators to sail across long stretches of open sea between relatively distant islands.
+European explorers, including James Cook and Charles Wilkes, observed craft like these moving much faster than their own ships: some were estimated to be travelling at up to 22 knots.
 In two separate incidents, Louis-Antoine de Bougainville in Samoa and Cook in Tonga wrote that outrigger canoes sailed around them, ‘with the same ease as if we had been at anchor’.
 1

 Polynesians developed the double-hulled canoe (sometimes called a twin-hulled canoe or catamaran) to sail in the rougher waters of the open Pacific.
-Some of these canoes were very large – one Fijian ndrua measured 36 metres long (Cook's Endeavour was 33 metres).
+Some of these canoes were very large – one Fijian ndrua was 36 metres long (Cook's Endeavour was 33 metres).
 European explorers and missionaries reported ndrua carrying up to 250 people.

 Canoes could have two main hull shapes: the fast V-shape, and the more manoeuvrable U-shape.
 All double-hulled canoes sat high in the water to minimise drag, and were therefore capable of great speeds.
-The recent record-breaking catamaran yachts of Sir Peter Blake (Steinlager 1) and Grant Dalton (Club Med) were based on Polynesian designs.
+The record-breaking catamaran yachts of Sir Peter Blake (Steinlager 1) and Grant Dalton (Club Med) were based on Polynesian designs.

 Several types of sail were used on traditional craft.
 Forming a V-shape, sails caught more wind on masts which, made from natural materials, were much shorter than those of modern yachts.

-The principles of traditional Polynesian navigation were simple, but its practice was refined with generations of experience.
+The principles of traditional Polynesian navigation were simple, but its practice was refined over generations of experience.
 The greatest skill of the old navigators was their ability to read the night sky.
 The rising and setting points of the brightest and most distinctive stars and planets were gauged with the help of sophisticated star compasses, and then memorised.
 Compasses were also used to chart the winds.

 Navigators steered their canoes toward a star on the horizon.
 When that star rose too high in the sky or set beneath the horizon, another would be chosen, and so on through the night.
 Seven to 12 stars were sufficient for one night's navigation, and the moon and bright planets such as Kōpō (Venus) and Pareārau (Jupiter) were also useful.
 At daybreak, navigators noted the position of the canoe in relation to the rising sun.
 As the sun got higher in the sky, they looked to where it would set in the evening.